netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_appfw_settings_module.rst

 Synopsis
 --------
-- Manage Netscaler Web Application Firewall settings.
+- Manage Citrix ADC Web Application Firewall settings.
-- The module uses the NITRO API to make configuration changes to WAF settings on the target Netscaler.
+- The module uses the NITRO API to make configuration changes to WAF settings on the target Citrix ADC.
 - The NITRO API reference can be found at https://developer-docs.citrix.com/projects/netscaler-nitro-api/en/latest
 - Note that due to NITRO API limitations this module will always report a changed status even when configuration changes have not taken place.